Crate trees[−][src]

 The alternative linked tree is

-, which stores only next sibling and last child pointers in one node, without size information tracked.
-The space cost is minimal, but with a few penalties on time cost or lack of function, e.g. linear timesize_hint
+linked::singly, which stores only next sibling and last child pointers in one node, without size information tracked.
+The space cost is minimal, but with a few penalties on time cost or lack of function, e.g. linear timesize_hintof iterators, and missingpop_back(). -

 The other alternative using vec as its underlying storage is